dilmerv/UnityEditorFundamentals/README.md

 Video 8 - Unity3d Editor Tutorial - What are prefabs and how to use prefabs in your own games ?

 Video 9 - Unity3d Editor Tutorial - Unity3d C# Basic overview and Unity3d Inpector Serializable Fields

+Video 10 - Unity3d Editor Tutorial - Creating and Using Tags and Layers through inspector and scripts